Your server will use native wallet nodes for each coin you install, meaning your coins and keys are held on your server instead of with a third-party.

 The initial setup of the node wallets' blockchains likely occured during droplet creation with the lamassu-coins command.

-If you did not set up their blockchains then, perhaps relying on BitGo for just BTC until now, you may set them up by running:
+If you did not set up their blockchains then, you may set them up by running:

 Only install the blockchains you actually intend on using and that your current droplet is capable of handling.
 Running and synchronizing these chains is an intensive process.
 If the CPU/RAM configuration of your droplet cannot handle syncing 5 blockchains and running their wallet daemons, you will experience instability on both the server and machine.